+Just how many years of college does it take to be a pediatric surgeon?
 The time it takes to become a pediatric surgeon depends on the specific degree programs, schools, and program formats chosen by the student.
-In general, if a student completes a traditional 4-year bachelor's degree program, 4-year medical school program, 2 to 5 year general surgery residency, and a 1 to 2 year pediatric surgery residency, it may take 11 to 15 years to become a pediatric surgeon.
+In general, if a student completes a traditional 4-year bachelor's degree program, 4-year medical school program, two-year to five-year general surgery residency, and a one-year to two-year pediatric surgery residency, it may take 11 to 15 years to become a pediatric surgeon.

 The United States Bureau of Labor Statistics does not report specifically on pediatric surgeons.
 However, they do report on surgeons in general and pediatricians in general.
 In May of 2019, the BLS reported that surgeons received an annual median wage of $207,720, which is high even among medical professionals.
 Surgery as a job field is expected to grow by 4% between 2019 and 2029, which is about average for all jobs in the United States.